Montenegro Advance Payment Invoice and Correction Rules

 4. Formal completion

-The brief's Article 32 summary also includes the signature or stamp as part of the invoice content to check.
-Even where the commercial and tax numbers look right, finance teams should still verify that the document is complete in the form Montenegro's VAT-law requirements expect.
+Article 32 also lists the signature or stamp as part of the required invoice content.
+Even where the commercial and tax numbers look right, finance teams should verify that the document is complete in the form Montenegro's VAT law expects.

 The same control mindset applies to Montenegro non-material invoice rules.
 In this context, a non-material invoice means an invoice issued in non-physical form rather than as a conventional paper document.
 What matters is whether both the issuer and the recipient have the required permission from the tax authorities.
 If that permission condition is missing, the invoice may be treated as not issued for input VAT deduction purposes.